Tuition and Fees

 If a student withdraws from all courses within a given semester occurs prior to the seventh day of the semester, no tuition will be collected, no financial aid will be disbursed, and there will be no transcript record of the course(s).
 The tuition deposit is non-refundable no matter when the withdrawal occurs.

 If the student withdraws from all courses within a given semester after the seventh day of the semester but prior to the first installment payment due date, the tuition will be pro-rated according to the number of installments.
-A student who is on a scholarship or who is sponsored will be personally responsible for making payments for any courses dropped after the drop-add period.
+A student who is on a scholarship, financial aid, or who is sponsored will be personally responsible for making payments for any courses dropped after the drop-add period.
 This fee cannot be charged to the scholarship.
 Courses withdrawn from during this period will have a transcript record of “W.” Courses withdrawn from before the second installment due date will be pro-rated again according to the number of installments.

 To begin the process of withdrawing from all courses within a given semester, a student must contact the Registrar’s Office.